BEST LOWER AB WORKOUT

-Exercise Notes: Lie face up in start position with your legs lifted at a 90 degree angle from the hips toward the ceiling and your upper body flat on the floor with shoulder blades tucked under.
-Try to keep straight legs as much as possible while keeping your core muscles engaged.
+Exercise Notes: Lie face up in start position with your legs lifted at a 90 degree angle from the hips toward the ceiling, upper body flat on the floor with shoulder blades tucked under and hands on the floor.
+Try keeping your legs in a straight line as much as possible while keeping your core muscles engaged.
 As you make your 8, every time you come up to the top, lift your hips off the ground to clear your tailbone.

-Exercise Notes: For this lower abs exercise, place your palms flat on the floor underneath your shoulders and slighting out to the sides.
-Lift your legs with knees bent slightly in a reverse crunch motion, and crunch your upper body toward them, and then slowly lower your legs.
+Exercise Notes: For this lower abs exercise, place your palms flat on the floor underneath your shoulders and slightly out to the sides.
+Slowly lift your legs with knees bent slightly in a reverse crunch motion, and crunch your upper body toward them, and then slowly lower your legs, upper and lower body moving simultaneously.
 Try not to lift with your legs or use your hip flexors for this move and all the exercises in this workout.
 Instead, make sure to engage your core throughout the movement.
 Believe it or not, my abs are already burning at this point, so if yours are too, that’s normal.

-Exercise Notes: Start with in forearm plank position with your arms on the floor and shoulders stacked, and extend your legs behind you with feet on the floor.
-Rotate in and rotate out with your right knee moving toward your left elbow and then left knee moving toward right elbow, as you make sure to brace your core.
+Exercise Notes: Start in forearm plank position with your arms on the floor and shoulders stacked, and extend your legs behind you with feet on the floor.
+Bring your legs in toward the opposite elbow, rotating in and out with your right knee moving toward your left elbow and then left knee moving toward right elbow, as you make sure to brace your core.
 We want this to be explosive.
 If you have to rest, drop to your knees and resume as quickly as possible.

 30 SECONDS REST

-Exercise Notes: Begin with your legs straight out in front of you, and lean back slightly with palms flat on the floor.
+Exercise Notes: Begin with your legs straight out in front of you, and lean back slightly, and extend your arms out to the sides with palms flat on the floor.
 Be sure you are bracing your abs as you make circular motions in each direction with your legs.
 You can see me beginning to get tired.
 Check in with yourself to make sure you are getting core engagement, and that the hip flexors aren’t doing the work.

 Exercise Notes: Bend your knees slightly with feet flexed toward you, ensuring you’re maintaining a strong core throughout the movement.
 Really dig in here as you start to tire out.
 If necessary, close your eyes and go to your happy place.